Georgian mafia: Independent Georgia

 During the period leading up to Georgian independence in 1991, as tension grew between Georgians and ethnic Abkhaz several nationalist militias were formed, the two most prominent being the National Guard of Georgia led by ex-convict Tengiz Kitovani and the Mkhedrioni led by former thief-in-law Jaba Ioseliani.
 Due to an absence of any other means of funding, the militias engaged in protection rackets and smuggling and the weak Georgian government had no choice but to embrace them.

 The paramilitaries were first deployed against the separatist regions of Abkhazia and South Ossetia, but attempts by President Zviad Gamsakhurdia to rein them in resulted in a violent coup where he was replaced by Eduard Shevardnadze, who had the backing of the militias, which continued to operate with impunity.
 The Mkhedrioni took advantage of their position of power to take over the gasoline business.
 Shevardnadze finally got the excuse he needed to disband the militias in 1995 after an assassination attempt.
 Ioseliani was imprisoned, although released in 2000 as part of a general amnesty, dying three years later.
 But other, less idealistic thieves-in-law still continued to dominate day-to-day life in Georgia.

 According to Spanish prosecutor Jose Grinda, Georgian mafia led by Dzhaba Iosselani during the 1990s took control of the country and state and then later led by Zakhariy Kalashov during Shevardnadze's rule.

+In the 1990s, the Georgian political elite began to cooperate with organized crime.
+The state was mired in corruption and bribery began to flourish almost everywhere.
+One of the famous members of the Georgian government, Kakha Targamadze, the Minister of Internal Affairs, was connected with such criminal authorities as Aslan Usoyan, Tariel Oniani and Dzambo Dzambidze.
+After that, the smuggling activities of Dzambo Dzambidze and Tariel Oniani became safer and more profitable.
+Kakha Targamadze also took over all types of illegal income that were extracted from the budget of the Ministry of Internal Affairs.
+Already in the late 1990s, Kakha Targamadze turned a blind eye to the fact that members of the organized crime group of Dzambo Dzambidze (Aslan Usoyan's supporter) and Tariel Oniani (Aslan Usoyan's opponent) liquidated police officers and border guards who were inconvenient to them and openly engaged in and competed in extortion, racketeering, and kidnappings.
+For example, Dzambo Dzambidze's people killed Major Khvicha Abashvili in his home, along with his entire family, shot police officer Jabrail Karskhia and police officer Avtandil Tumanishvili, Tariel Oniani's people killed his minor criminal opponents, etc.